dk14/marlowe-wolfram-webdoc/docs-src/eurocall.md

 <br/>
 <div id = "wolf-plot"></div>

-# Prepare Oracle R and s values
+# Prepare Oracle R and s values for Bitcoin DLC

 Oracle quesion: <input id = "oracle-question" value="What is the price of BTC in USD" size = 80></input>
 <br/>